What Really do Millennials & Gen Z Want from Recruiters?

 What any recruiter should know about working with Generation Z and Millennials is this:

-• Get to know your employees: Make time for face-to-face communication and learn what they want from their jobs.
+• Please get to know your employees: Make time for face-to-face communication and learn what they want from their jobs.

-• Attend to your new hire’s needs: Assist your new hire in forming relationships within your team and throughout your organization.
+• Attend to your new hire’s needs: Help your new hire form relationships within your team and throughout your organization.

 • Act as a coach: Provide continual feedback, acknowledge efforts and accomplishments, and serve as a resource for professional development.